 - Turkey: Gemik, Memeli

 California olive varietals represent some of the best varietals originally cultivated in countries like Spain and Italy, which we brought over to grow ourselves here in California

 There are close to 2,000 varieties of olives being grown throughout the Mediterranean, North Africa, Europe, South America, Australia, and North America.
-Each varietal boasts a unique flavor profile and is milled to the suit the preferences of local people.
-Olive varietals primarily named for their location of origin; most names for cultivars come from place names.
-Some olive are grown specifically for curing and eating, where other are grown specifically for producing olive oil.
-Larger fleshy olives are generally best for curing, as most of their flesh is made of water and must be separated to extract the oil.
+Each varietal boasts a unique flavor profile and is milled to suit the preferences of the local people.
+Olive varietals are primarily named for their location of origin; most names for cultivars come from place names.
+Some olives are grown specifically for curing and eating, while others are grown specifically for producing olive oil.
+Larger, fleshy olives are generally best for curing, as most of their flesh is made of water which must later be separated from the oil.

 At California Olive Ranch, we grow three varietals of olives: Arbequina, Arbosana, and Koroneiki.
 Arbequina represents the largest percentage of acreage of any variety grown in California.
 However, the four oldest varieties of olives in the state are the Mission olive, Manzanillo, Sevillano, and Ascolano.
 These older varieties were used for curing for many years due to their large size, and are now being used more and more to make olive oil.
 Since the 1980’s, there are now close to 70 different olive oil varieties being cultivated in California.
 Many small producers make “Tuscan blends” which refers to the most common Tuscan varieties: Frantoio, Leccino, Moraiolo, Olivastra, and Pendolino.